posit-conf-2023/pkg-dev/README.md

 we recommend you register for the “What they forgot to teach you about R” workshop on Day 1, and join us for this workshop on Day 2.

+## Code of Conduct

+Please note that this project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/1/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.

 ## Schedule

 ### Day 1